scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 users who want to augment their Dockerfiles or specify instance types.

-Cloudknot's simple API and its conditionally acceptable execution time compared to other distributed computing frameworks makes it a viable tool for researchers who want distributed execution of their computational workflow, from within their Python environment, without the steep learning curve of learning a new platform.
+Cloudknot's simple API and its conditionally acceptable execution time compared to other distributed computing frameworks make it a viable tool for researchers who want distributed execution of their computational workflow, from within their Python environment, without the steep learning curve of learning a new platform.